borboletinha/blog-intern_test/README.md

 All requirements are listed in the [separate file](https://github.com/borboletinha/blog-intern_test/blob/main/requirements.txt).

 ## Documentation
 Please kindly note that for the project has been provided dynamic Swagger documentation.
-It could be found at the following link: http://127.0.0.1:8000/docs/.
+It could be found at the following link after running the project on your computer: http://127.0.0.1:8000/docs/.

+Please also note that for authorization within the Swagger documentation, in the "value" field on the "Authorization" banner (upper right web-page corner), you should manually enter the prefix "Bearer" and then the valid access token.

 Also [static documentation](https://github.com/borboletinha/blog-intern_test/blob/main/testblog_documentation_static.html) is provided for convenience.